- 4 Cups (300g) Dried Pasta

 Time Saver Tips

-Cook some extra and keep in the fridge.
+Why not cook some extra and keep it handy in the fridge?

 Nutrition labels on the front of packaging

 - Most of the big supermarkets and many food manufacturers display nutritional information on the front of pre-packed food.